 Sprinkle your rolling surface with flour and take 1/6 of the dough, rolling it into a rough circle.

-Pull the sides up gently.
+Pull the sides of the pastry up gently and press together.
+Pre-wetting the edges of the pastry will help the crust stick together.
 Rolling the dough too thin can be a problem, but this recipe is one we have found to be fairly stretchy and that doesn’t tear easily.

 Roll and crimp the edges into a thick seam atop the pie.
 You could also make the seam at the side for a more traditional ‘handle’.
 This is where the artist can express oneself!

-Place the filled, ready-to-bake pasties on cookie sheets.
+Place the pasties on cookie sheets.
 Add the egg wash liberally (or use milk in a pinch) with a baster for a shiny crust.

 “It is said that the Devil never crossed the Tamar into Cornwall on account of the well-known habit of Cornish women of putting everything left-over into a pasty, and that he was not sufficiently courageous to risk such a fate!” ~Cornish Recipes Ancient and Modern, 23rd edition~ early legend